greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/upgrading.html.md

     The `yum` or `apt` command installs the new Greenplum Database software files into a version-specific directory under `/usr/local` and updates the symbolic link `/usr/local/greenplum-db` to point to the new installation directory.

-5.  *If you used `rpm` to install Greenplum Database to a non-default location on RHEL/CentOS systems*, run `rpm` on each host to upgrade to the new software release and specify the same custom installation directory with the `--prefix` option.
+5.  *If you used `rpm` to install Greenplum Database to a non-default location on RHEL systems*, run `rpm` on each host to upgrade to the new software release and specify the same custom installation directory with the `--prefix` option.
 For example:

     ```
     $ sudo rpm -U ./greenplum-db-<version>-<platform>.rpm --prefix=<directory>